OnitiFR/mulch/README.md

 How do I install the client?
 ---
-Usual Go requirements : check you have go/golang installed and `~/go/bin/` is in your `PATH` (or copy/link binary in one of your `PATH` directories; use `sudo ln -s /home/$USER/go/bin/mulch /usr/local/bin` if you have no idea of how to do this).

-Then install the client:
+Install go (sometimes named "golang") and then:
 ```sh
 go get -u github.com/OnitiFR/mulch/cmd/mulch
 ```
+Usual Go requirements : check you have go/golang installed and `~/go/bin/` is in your `PATH` (or copy/link binary in one of your `PATH` directories; use `sudo ln -s /home/$USER/go/bin/mulch /usr/local/bin` if you have no idea of how to do this).

 That's it, you can now run `mulch` command.
 It will show you a sample configuration file (`~/.mulch.toml`):
 ```toml